libgdx/gdx-pay/README.md

    ...
   }
   ...

-  // to restore existing purchases (results are reported to the observer) PurchaseSystem.restore();
-  ...

   // to make a purchase (results are reported to the observer) PurchaseSystem.purchase("product_identifier");
   ...

+  // (*) to restore existing purchases (results are reported to the observer) PurchaseSystem.restore();
+  ...

+  // obtain localized product information (not supported by all platforms) Information information = PurchaseSystem.getInformation("product_identifier");
+  ...
 }
 ...
 ```

+(*) IMPORTANT: `PurchaseSystem.restore()` should *not be called directly* by your application.
+Restoring purchases shall only be
+called when a user explicitly requests it.
+In your application add a [Restore Purchases] button which in turn will call this method.
+This is a requirement by Apple iOS.
+If you don't provide a button for purchase restores your application will be rejected!
+You have
+been warned :)

 #### Server-Side API (Optional)